KinsonDigital/Velaptor/Documentation/Branching.md

 <h1 align="center">Branching</h1>

-**Velaptor** uses a more complicated branching model.
-But with this comes more control of the SDLC (Software Development Life Cycle).
+**Velaptor** uses a more complicated branching model, but it gives you more control of the SDLC (Software Development Life Cycle).
 This branching model allows for a clear purpose for adding features, bug fixes, preview releases, qa releases and standard releases.

 As a standard contributor though, all you have to worry about is simply creating <span style="color: #66B2FF;font-weight:bold">feature</span> branches and creating pull requests to merge those branches into the <span style="color: #FFB366;font-weight:bold">develop</span> branch.
 The rest is taken care of by a solid CI/CD system as well as the maintainers of the project.
 Only the organization owner and designated team members will manage the release process.
 So contributing is very easy!!🥳

-**NOTE:** Like everything in software, things are always subject to change.
-The branching model is not except from this.
+**NOTE:** Like everything in software, everything is subject to change, including the branching model.
 If too many issues or complications occur with the current branching model and/or release process, it will be changed accordingly.

 ---